Jampamane/website/docs/blog/posts/laundry.md

 I begin to explain the research I did into church history, but before I could even finish a sentence he interrupts me.

-*”So you read anti-Mormon material?”*
+*So you read anti-Mormon material?*

 This is a predictable response, but it still catches me offguard. *Anti-Mormon material* is the first item in a faithful member's arsenal to dismiss any historical facts that directly contridict what the Mormon church teaches.
 It's an extremely effective [thought-stopping technique](https://en.wikipedia.org/wiki/Thought-terminating_clich%C3%A9).
 Maybe I just thought that my dad wouldn't stoop to that level.
 Maybe I thought he would try and actually understand my concerns instead of dismissing them all because I read *“anti-Mormon material.”* Maybe I was wrong.